Limit pretrees for free group automorphisms: existence: Preliminaries

 \subsection{Train track theory}

 We conclude the chapter with some preliminary results from Bestvina--Handel's theory of train tracks~\cite[Section~1]{BH92}.
 A \underline{(relative) train track} for an automorphism $\psi\colon \mathcal F \to \mathcal F$ is a topological representative of $\psi$ whose iterates are all topological representatives as well; equivalently, a train track is a topological representative whose restrictions of iterates to any edge are all injective.
 A topological representative $f \colon \mathcal T \to \mathcal T$ is \underline{irreducible} if for any pair of edges $[e], [e']$ in the quotient graph $\Gamma_* = \mathcal F \backslash \mathcal T$, there is an integer $n \ge 1$ for which $[f^n(e')]$ contains $[e]$.
-To any topological representative $f$, we can associate a nonnegative integer square matrix~$A(f)$ and~$f$ is irreducible if and only if~$A(f)$ is {\it irreducible}.
+To any topological representative $f$, we can associate a nonnegative integer square matrix~$A(f)$: rows and columns are indexed by the (unoriented) edges $[e], [e']$ resp. and matrix entry is the number of times $[e]$ appears in the path $[f(e')]$; then~$f$ is irreducible if and only if~$A(f)$ is {\it irreducible}.

 Let $f\colon \mathcal T \to \mathcal T$ be an irreducible topological representative.
 By Perron-Frobenius theory, the matrix $A(f)$ has a unique eigenvalue $\lambda(f) \ge 1$ with a positive eigenvector $\nu(f)$; it follows from the theory that $f$ is a simplicial automorphism if $\lambda(f) = 1$.
 Using~$\nu(f)$, we can equip $\mathcal T$ with an invariant metric, i.e.~$\mathcal F$ acts by isometries with respect to this metric; furthermore, after applying an equivariant isotopy, the restriction of $f$ to any edge will be a $\lambda(f)$-homothety.
 The metric on $\mathcal T$ will be referred to as the \underline{eigenmetric}.
-We have set the stage for the foundational theorem due to Bestvina--Handel.
+We have set the stage for the foundational theorem due to Bestvina--Handel:

 \begin{thm}[cf.~{\cite[Theorem~1.7]{BH92}}] If $\psi\colon \mathcal F \to \mathcal F$ is an automorphism of a free group system $\mathcal F$ and $\mathcal G$ a $[\psi]$-invariant proper free factor system of $\mathcal F$, then there is an irreducible train track $\tau\colon \mathcal T \to \mathcal T$ for $\psi$ defined on some nondegenerate free splitting $\mathcal T$ of~$\mathcal F$ whose vertex stabilizers carry $\mathcal G$. \end{thm}